ETZ TIMELINE

 Reports that the Scottish government is not keen on freeports because of the risk of tax avoidance and evasion.
 In March 2020 is becomes clear that they do not see what benefit they could have for the Scottish economy.

 Kevin Stewart is not happy with the idea and asks for clarification of the plan.
-Ross Thompson, still MP, has been lobbying Lyn Truss for them.
+Ross Thompson, still MP, has been lobbying Liz Truss for them.

 Ross Thomson criticised for indicating that the Council supported his lobbying for Freeport status.
 Angela Scott is not enthusiastic, though Douglas Lumsden is and has been working with Ross, Harbour board has reservations.